OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 Unlike the unselected MCs, for the active MC, we have to use actual timers to drive its state transitions.
 If the Missed Heartbeat timer expires, the power device transitions to the *Active MC Unavailable* state, and schedules a Lost Active MC timer with a duration of 6 seconds (transition T4).

-If a heartbeat is received from the active MC while the Lost Active MC timer hasn’t expired yet, the power device moves back to the *Active MC Available* state (transition T5).
+If a heartbeat is received from the active MC while the Lost Active MC timer hasn’t expired, the power device moves back to the *Active MC Available* state (transition T5).
 Receipt of heartbeats from non-active MCs does not affect this timer.
 If, however, the Lost Active MC timer expires, the power device will move to the *No Active MC* state (transition T6) and have two options.